-\\\THE FOLLOWING INFORMATION DOES NOT GIVE YOU SPECIFIC RIGHTS YOU HAVE, BUT PRACTICES THE CDC SUGGESTS DURING THE CORONAVIRUS\\\
+CDC GUIDELINES DO NOT GIVE YOU SPECIFIC RIGHTS, BUT ARE SUGGESTED PRACTICES DURING THE CORONAVIRUS PANDEMIC

 - If individual housing options are not available, allow people who are living unsheltered or in encampments to remain where they are - Clearing encampments can cause people to disperse throughout the community and break connections with service providers - Encourage those staying in encampments to set up their tents/sleeping quarters with at least 12 x 12 feet of space - Sacramento's Public Health Order Para.
-7 mandates there be no camping citations and movement of people as recommended by the CDC, with a some exceptions such as property deemed unsafe or it interferes with critical infrastructure.
+7 says there should be no camping citations and movement of people as recommended by the CDC, with a some exceptions such as property deemed unsafe or it interferes with critical infrastructure.